Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsubsection{SETAR Data Generating Process}

-For the SS scenario results shown in the first two columns under the SETAR DGP of Table \ref{tab:all_dgp_results}, the length of the series used is 6000.
-The best model under the SS scenario in this case is the true model which is SETAR.
-It seems that the lengths of the series in the SS setting are sufficient for the local non-linear SETAR model to properly capture the underlying patterns in the series.
+For the SS scenario of the SETAR DGP, the length of the series used is 6000.
+The best model under the SS scenario is the true model which is SETAR.
 Once again, the complexity of the DGP is visible by the non-linear models FFNN(15) and LGBM(15) outperforming the linear AR(15) model.
-However, the RNN(15) becomes the worst model in this scenario.
-SETAR models are regime switching models meaning that the coefficients of the underlying AR model changes from time to time even within the same series.
-This is the origin of the non-linearity in the SETAR DGPs.
-On the other hand, the nature of the RNN models is that they have a long-term memory especially with the LSTM cells on such long series with 6000 points.
-Nevertheless, on a SETAR generated series, such long memories are not quite useful due to regime switching.
-Apart from the SS scenario, the SETAR DGP results are quite similar to those from the Chaotic Logistic Map DGP.
+However, the RNN(15) becomes the worst model in this scenario (further explained in Appendix F.1.4).
+Apart from the SS scenario, the SETAR DGP results are quite similar to the Chaotic Logistic Map DGP.
 For the MS-Hom-Short experiment, the length of every individual series is 60 with 100 series in the dataset (corresponding to the 6000 data points in the SS scenario).
-According to the MS-Hom-Short columns of Table \ref{tab:all_dgp_results}, in the MS-Hom-Short scenario of the SETAR DGP, the RNN(15) is the best model followed by the FFNN(15) and the LGBM(15).
-Similar to the previous DGPs, the errors of the local AR and SETAR models increase due to short lengths of the series in the MS-Hom-Short scenario.
-Moreover, although the global PR is better than the local AR and SETAR models under the MS-Hom-Short setting due to the homogeneity of the series, the linear modelling of the PR is not adequate to capture the complex patterns produced by the SETAR DGP for the individual series.
+In this case, the RNN(15) is the best model followed by the FFNN(15) and the LGBM(15).
+The errors of the local AR and SETAR models increase due to short lengths of the series in the MS-Hom-Short scenario.
+Although the global PR is better than the local models due to the homogeneity of the series, it is not adequate to capture the complex patterns produced by the SETAR DGP for the individual series.